Homemade White Bread

 How To Make Homemade White Bread

-STEP 1: Pour ¼ cup of the water into a mixing bowl.
+STEP 1: Pour ¼ cup of water into a mixing bowl.
 Add the yeast and ½ teaspoon of the sugar.

 STEP 2: Let the mixture stand for 10 minutes until the yeast has expanded and looks frothy.